ByronC1989/Solitaire/Instructions.md

-# Solitaire Game Prototype Instructions
+# Project Requirements

+For this project, you will be implementing a Solitaire game.

+## 1. Rulebook Consultation

+The first step is to consult the following rulebook: [Solitaire Rulebook](https://bicyclecards.com/how-to-play/solitaire/)

+- The terms used in the game requirements are outlined in the link above.

-## NOTE:
+## 2. Customer Requirements

-**High priority items are bolded.
-Low priority items are in regular font.
-All high priority items must be completed for the initial prototype demonstration.**
+The customer has outlined the following requirements for the project:

 ### a.
-Display:
+User Interface

+**NOTE:** _(High priority items are outlined in bold.
+Low priority items are regular font.
+Remember, high priority items must be completed for the initial prototype demonstration):_

 1. **Cards must display both the back side and front side of the card, as appropriately based on their discard/discovery status.**
 2. **Card suits must be appropriately displayed**